sindresorhus/awesome-electron/readme.md

 - [electron-quick-start](https://github.com/electron/electron-quick-start) - Clone the repo to try a simple app.
 - [bozon](https://github.com/railsware/bozon) - Scaffold, run, test, and package your app.
 - [electron-vue](https://github.com/SimulatedGREG/electron-vue) - Easily build your app with Vue and common plugins.
+- [SkelEktron](https://github.com/BZCoding/SkelEktron) - A ready to go app template with some useful features built-in.

 ## Tools